AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/provide-access-to-request-queues.md

 # Provide access to request queues

-When you provide access to a request queue, you determine who in your organization can view the request queue in the Requests area of `Adobe Workfront`.
+When you provide access to a request queue, you determine who in your organization can view the request queue in the Requests area of Adobe Workfront.

 You can provide different users access to a Request Queue, depending on whether they are part of the project team, project group, or project company.
 You can also provide access to everyone in the system to a request queue.&nbsp;

-This is useful in organizations that invite external stakeholders into `Workfront` and wish to limit the access of users to specific areas — in this case a request queue open just to the users associated with the company or group of the project limits visibility to external stakeholders.
+This is useful in organizations that invite external stakeholders into Workfront and wish to limit the access of users to specific areas — in this case a request queue open just to the users associated with the company or group of the project limits visibility to external stakeholders.
 Giving access to anyone makes the request visible to both internal and external stakeholders.

 ## Access requirements